 - Raccoons are excellent swimmers and can run up to 15 mph!

 Conserving Stream Ecosystems

 The stream biome is considered an endangered ecosystem in Oklahoma.
-Streams are on the decline as a result of sedimentation.
-Sedimentation is a natural process by which soil enters, but it can pollute our streams when there’s too much.
+Streams are on the decline because of sedimentation.
+Sedimentation is a natural process by which soil enters the waterway and can pollute our streams when there’s too much.
 Excess sedimentation is caused by practices such as irresponsible construction and it can cause damage to fish populations by raising stream temperatures, clogging gills, and interfering with egg/larvae production.
 If you are a Tulsa native, there are many opportunities for you to help monitor and clean our local streams.
 For more information on how to get involved, please visit our conservation page.

-You are invited to watch our biology staff feed the beavers and otters everyday at 11 a.m and 3 p.m.
+You are invited to watch our biology staff feed the beavers and otters every day at 11 a.m.